OneBitAhead/nedb-x/README.md

-## nedb-x: Functional extension to NeDB "The JavaScript Database"
+## nedb-x: Functional extension for NeDB "The JavaScript Database"

 **Disclaimer**